utsabigdata/ml_and_big_data_in_cloud_environmnets/README.md

 * Introduction to Chameleon Cloud and Data Analytics

 In this section we will introduce students and faculty members to Chameleon Cloud, an NSF-funded testbed system for Computer Science experimentation.
 It is designed to be deeply reconfigurable, with a wide variety of capabilities for researching systems, networking, distributed and cluster computing and security.
-In addition, we will students to big data concepts and data pre-processing techniques that can be used in the cloud hosted environments.
-Furthermore, we introduce the audience to distributed data repositories providing details about how data is stored across multiple nodes, how is indexed, and how data is retrieved on queries.
+In addition, we will introduce students to big data concepts and data pre-processing techniques that can be used in the cloud hosted environments.
+Furthermore, we introduce the audience to distributed data repositories providing details about how data is stored across multiple nodes, how data is indexed, and how data is retrieved using queries.

 * Deploying your own Monitoring Environment and Connecting to a Data Analytics and Machine Learning Environment